LaZeAsh/personal-website/content/Jennifer Kelly.md

 Ms.Kelly seems to be very passionate about what she does, and so far she seems like a reasonable human being.
 I am not sure if I made the best first impression but she is someone who I think can help me set a good foundation for Calculus and I am grateful to have her as a teacher.
 I am starting to notice a pattern all the rigorous courses are the ones where the teachers are "hated" the most.

+## Favorite things

+According to the beginning of the year google form seems like Mrs.Kelly likes Starbucks Peppermint Mocha and Chocolate Chip Cookies, don't know why I am writing this down but thought this would be good to know lol.